pinecone-field/PineStream/workshop/instruqt/04-semantic-search/assignment.md

 pnpm dev
 ```

 Go to the [PineStream tab](tab-2) and try using the semantic search functionality (✨ icon in the search bar).
-You can use any of the example queries it provides or write your own.
+You can use any example queries it provides or write your own.
 Notice that it does not return any results.
 That's because the semantic search functionality has not been implemented yet.

 **You will now implement it**!